CanCanCommunity/cancancan/docs/hash_of_conditions.md

 so by using the association `owner` instead of the database column `user_id`.

-You can nest conditionsassociations.
+You can nest conditions associations.
 Here the project can only be read if the category it belongs to is visible.

 ```ruby
 can :read, Project, category: { visible: true }